Almost all the time, a mosquito bite is just a small nuisance that swells up, itches a little, then dissipates, and is easily forgotten.

 - When you know your child may be exposed to insects, dress them in long pants, a lightweight long-sleeved shirt, socks, and closed shoes.
 A hat with a wide brim might help keep insects away from your face.

-- Bright colors and flowery prints seem to attract insects, so avoid dressing your youngster in them.
+- Bright colors and flowery prints attract insects, so avoid dressing your youngster in them.

 - Scented soaps, perfumes, and hair sprays should not be used on your child since they may attract insects.

 - In outdoor dining areas, use mosquito netting and fans.